Skip to main content Skip to local navigation

 ENVS 3230Urban Habitats and Restoration Ecology Explores the theoretical, biophysical and applied dimensions of restoration ecology.
 The course examines the circumstances surrounding policy, design and planning, and implementation of ecological restoration.
 It investigates many approaches (techniques and methods) enhancing the ecological integrity of degraded sites.
 The regional focus of the course is the Greater Toronto bioregion though lessons and experiences will relate to broader issues of ecological restoration.
 This course has extensive off campus field trips.

-GEOG 3540Field studies in Physical geography This course begins with lectures on field research methodology.
+EU/GEOG 3540Field Studies in Physical Geography This course begins with lectures on field research methodology.
 The second phase concentrates on defining a field problem, leading to data collection in the field.
 The final part of the course deals with data analysis, and reviews methodological implications.
 Includes lectures, seminars and workshops, and a three to four day field trip.

 Las Nubes